uavaustin/docs.uavaustin.org/guides/nodejs/src/README.md

   to split up code into different files, the creation of classes, and the use of functional programming in JavaScript.

-- Afterwards, asynchronicity is introduced, which will shown primarily through the use of the Node.js file system (`fs`) module.
+- Afterwards, asynchronicity is introduced, which will be shown primarily through the use of the Node.js file system (`fs`) module.
 There are many different patterns of modeling asynchronous behavior in JavaScript, which can be a somewhat steep learning curve for some.

 - To close, the Node Package Manager&mdash;known as NPM&mdash;is introduced, which allows for the downloading of JavaScript packages from a massive